 We realize that the current situation is uncertain and changes daily.
 We are closely monitoring travel information regarding the COVID-19 situation.
 We will be updating travel information regularly to keep you informed of all the details and measures as it gets closer to the Congress.

 The Czech Republic shares the principles of the migration and visa policies of the European Union and the Schengen Area.

 The official list of states and types of visa contacts is available on the web pages of the Ministry of Foreign Affairs.

 The Czech University of Life Sciences is located on the north-western border of Prague, close to the Prague airport and with a very good access to the Prague city centre.
 The Prague Airport (Letiště Václava Havla) is located approximately 10 km away from the city centre and 5 km from the University Campus.
 Prague has an international connection with all the main European cities and other continents.

 Czech Railways provides clean, efficient train service to almost every part of the country.
 Travel is cheap compared to Western standards as the Czech Railway system is well developed.

 Long-distance coach connections tend to be faster, more frequent and marginally cheaper than train connections, and remoter locations require fewer transfers.

-For a detailed description how to get from the major entry points of Prague to the University campus, go to Information about city transportation.
+For a detailed description how to get from the major entry points of Prague to the University campus, go to TRAVEL INFORMATION.